anodyne/docs/update-guide.md

 ## Updating from previous versions

-Nova currently offers two stable releases for download, the latest current version and v2.3.2 for legacy systems.
-If you are updating from version 2.3.2 or higher to any version above, please follow all steps in **each** of the below upgrade guides.
+Nova currently offers three stable releases for download, the latest current version, v2.6.2 for legacy systems using PHP 7, and v2.3.2 for legacy systems using PHP 5.
+If you are updating from version 2.3.2 or higher to any version above, please follow all steps in **each** of the upgrade guides.
 All files are provided for you in the latest current version download, but you will still need to walk through each version one at a time.

 If you are upgrading from a version of Nova prior to 2.3.2, please reach out to our support team on [Discord](https://discord.gg/7WmKUks).